 Well, it might not be the turbo engine you associate with the car’s engine compartment, but it does the same job - gets everything going at top speed.

 The turbo engine in short …

 In our world, the turbo engine is the connector.
-It acts as a direct link between your CMS and your translation partner’s platform (which you know as Agito with us).
+It acts as a direct link between your CMS and your translation partner’s platform.
 When the direct link has been established, you can send texts directly for translation from your own CMS with just one simple click.
 And when the translations are ready, they'll be sent back – yes, again to your CMS, where they’ll be implemented directly onto your website as soon as you’ve approved them.
 This means you operate entirely in your own CMS from start to finish and avoid extra exporting, importing, or even worse, copy-pasting work.

 I kid you not!
 I reckon that I have saved approximately 20 minutes, per page, per language.
 Let's work out how much time that makes for the whole project: Let’s say there are about 80 pages of source material, which are translated, approved and launched in four languages.
 This gives a total saving of 6,400 minutes.
 6,400 minutes equals 106 hours,that would have been spent on boring, repetitive copy-paste work.

 So, if you, like me, have a sizeable amount of web content to be translated into a number of languages - and with even more languages in the pipeline, there’s no doubt that a connector isn’t just worth considering, it is definitely worth putting into action.

 It is crucial that already under ”process and time schedule” you have allocated the necessary resources for the production of the content and that these resources have created an overview and a plan of what exactly the content needs to be produced for.

 Many people are very surprised at just how much content has to be produced for a new website.